harish-shivaram/shilly-jekyll/_posts/2008-05-11-french-foreign-legion.md

 date: 2008-05-11
 layout: post
 Author: Hech
-excerpt: The military force that erases your identity and gives you a new one
+description: The military force that erases your identity and gives you a new one
 image: /images/blog/1992.jpg
 ---